petercole-401-advanced-javascript/counter-component-based/README.md

 # Counter Lab - Class and Component Based
-__Version__ 1.0.1
+__Version__ 1.0.2
 __Author__ Peter Cole

 ## Overview
 - Create a vanilla React app that increments a number rendered to the DOM with increment/decrement buttons
-- Display intuitive Sass changes as the number is manipulated.
+- Display intuitive css changes as the number is manipulated

 ## Developer Notes
 - Developed using `yarn`, not `npm`